 It may be helpful to read our Guide to Accessing Free Personal Care before reading this article.

 1. The council has only offered me 6 hours a week so is that all I can get?

-Firstly, it is important to understand with direct payments the council will assess your needs based on how may ‘hours’ of care they think you need.
-It is from this number of hours that they then calculate how much money they will contribute to your care based on the councils pre set hourly rate at that time.
-Eg. If you have been assessed as needing twice daily for 30 minutes and the hourly rate is £15, this means that the council will contribute 7hrs a week or £105.
+Firstly, the council will assess your needs based on how may ‘hours’ of care they think you need.
+It is from this number of hours that they calculate how much money they will contribute to your care based on their current preset hourly rate.
+For example, if you have been assessed as needing care twice daily for 30 minutes and the hourly rate is £15, the council will contribute 7 hours a week or £105.
 They key word here is contribute!
 In the majority of cases you will need to top up to access that actual care package you want.

-It is misleading to think the council will be able to provide enough money to pay for your perfect package of care.
-View the councils money as a contribution only from which you can build you own package of care on your terms.
-A helpful rule of thumb we , have found is that usually, in the context of a holistic package of care put together by a family, the contribution from the council may cover 20-25% of the total cost.
+It is misleading to think the council will be able to provide enough money to pay for your perfect care package.
+View the councils’ money as a contribution only from which you can build your own care package on your terms.
+A helpful rule of thumb is that usually, in the context of a holistic care package put together by a family, the contribution from the council may cover 20-25% of the total cost.
 You can have as many or as few hours of care as you want, provided you can afford to top up as required with your own money.